What NOT to Pack in Your Carry-On Bag: What is Not Allowed on a Plane (2023)

 This one should be self-explanatory, but sharp objects are prohibited in carry-on luggage because they could be used as a weapon.
-If you simply must bring a knife, box cutter or sword on your trip, it must be packed in your checked luggage.
+If you simply must bring a knife, box cutter, or sword on your trip, it must be packed in your checked luggage.

-Scissors that are less than 4 inches long, like nail scissors, are generally allowed by TSA, but since the final decision rests with the agent, just be aware that they could confiscate it.
+Scissors that are less than 4 inches long, like nail scissors, are generally allowed by TSA.
+But since the final decision rests with the agent, just be aware that they could confiscate it.

 For example, many countries state that scissors are only permitted if they are shorter than 6 centimeters from the pivot point.
-That’s only 2.36 inches, shorter than what TSA allows in the US.
+That’s only 2.36 inches, which is shorter than what TSA allows in the US.

 Can you bring glass on a plane?